Who are you?

 If a figure gets taken down for any reason, it should go without saying that we do not want anybody passing around copies of any files they might have downloaded before it was deleted.

-I do allow some wiggle room here in the case of our guest artists (who are free to work on any subject they choose, but I reserve the right to not list creations I feel are duplicative on the project website), creating versions of figures that were commercially released in a different scale (ex: making a 5.5" figure of something that exists as an Eaglemoss figurine or the short-lived 3.75" range), customizing parts (ex: alternate head sculpts), or other instances where the created work clearly differs from the official toy.
+I do allow some wiggle room here in the case of our guest artists (who are free to work on any subject they choose, but I reserve the right to not list creations I feel are duplicative on the project website), creating versions of figures that were commercially released in a different scale (ex: making a 5.5" figure of something that exists as an Eaglemoss figurine or the short-lived 3.75" range), customizing parts (ex: alternate head sculpts),

 2) This site will stop sharing files if we catch anyone attempting to profit by selling figures based off these unlicensed designs on eBay, Etsy, or any other marketplace.
 (And we are watching for this.
 Like a hawk.)
 This is a strictly not-for-profit fan art project and in no way endorsed or licensed by the BBC, Bad Wolf Productions, or Disney.
 Not selling our work helps protect us from overzealous lawyers out to protect their company's assets, but if some unscrupulous person starts cranking figures out on eBay, after they get served with a take-down notice, those same lawyers might set their sights on us next because a simple google search will reveal exactly where the designs originated from.
 As long as we all agree to play by the rules, expect to see brand new models shared every few weeks.

+3) All models featured on this site are 100% *FREE* to download, but please do not post them to any other sites or platforms without permission.
 Linking back to this website is fine, but I don't want to see the files posted anywhere that doesn't include our standard disclaimer about not manufacturing them for commercial use.

-In addition to my own figures, we also have a remixes and guest designs section for models and props that have been contributed by other artists.
+In addition to my own figures, we also have a guest designs section for models and props that have been contributed by other artists.
 While the same rules above apply to their work by default, I leave it up to the individual artists to decide how they feel about their designs being sold online.

 Do you ever sell your work?